 One of the tasks you may find yourself doing is trying to find out if your loved one has a life insurance policy.
 Life insurance may not be a topic that arises naturally among family members, but that doesn’t mean you shouldn’t discuss it.

 Life insurance companies won’t automatically know when an insured person has died.
-Don’t except a phone call from an insurer informing you someone had life insurance.
+Don’t expect a phone call from an insurer informing you someone had life insurance.
 Instead, you’ll have to do the research and pursue the benefits on your own.

 » Compare: Term life insurance quotes

 Fortunately, there are several ways to learn whether your loved ones purchased additional financial security for their loved ones.
 From paper trails and phone calls to digital and online searches, try these ideas to find out if your loved one who has recently passed has a term life insurance policy.

 1. Gather your loved one’s bank statements.
 Read through them to see if any regular payments were being made to a life insurance company.

 2. Go through the mail.
 Keep a close eye on the deceased’s mail for many months after their death.
 There may be policy premium notices, dividend notices, policy service notices or statements.

 3. Look through storage areas.
 Check storage areas for evidence of life insurance, such as the policy itself or payment receipts.
 Storage areas could be filing cabinets and desk drawers.

 Did your loved one had a safe or a safety deposit box?
 Check those as well.
 If you do not have access to the safety deposit box, you will need to bring the death certificate along with an executor’s testament to the bank.
 Spouses typically only need a death certificate and marriage certificate.

 4. Read through address books.
 Address books, whether they are paper or stored on a cell phone, may contain clues about their term life insurance policy, such as the phone number to a life insurance company or agent.